tmunkhbayar/tmunkhbayar/README.md

 👋 I'm a business and economics student

-🌱 I'm interested in web development
+🌱 Interested in web development

 <!---
 tmunkhbayar/tmunkhbayar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.